-It is a typical development in communications technology that systems tend to grow over time.
+It is a typical development in communications technology (and more widely in ICT) that systems tend to grow in complexity over time.
 New and new requirements are assigned and implemented in systems that have achieved some level of penetration or become popular.
-When a system is sold and the buyer has to answer the question: "is it better to have this added feature or not to have it", the answer almost invariably is yes, lecture 6 lecture 6 of course it is better have it.
+When a system is sold and the buyer has to answer the question: "is it better to have this added feature or not to have it", the answer almost invariably is "yes, of course it is better have it".
 This applies even when the person answering the question does not know anything about the feature or has made any analysis of the usefulness of the feature in terms of business.
 This person, although a decision maker, typically has no idea about the cost of implementing these features either.